-This was a website redesign/relaunch for a law firm in South Carolina.
-The client already had a relationship with a design / dev agency; that agency handled the design and development work and brought us in to help plan site structure, SEO, and recommend a content strategy.
-It's common for other agencies to bring us in to help fill gaps and improve results on a project.
+This law firm based in South Carolina already had a relationship with a design and development agency; that agency handled the design and development work and brought us in to help plan site structure, SEO, and recommend a content strategy.

 We set this site up for success at launch and the client has managed to implement content recommendations, doubling traffic in the first months.
 It’s only gone up since then.